caiomts/timerdo/README.md

 ![](images/start_1.png)

-To start tracking the task ID is a required argument, I'll show you in a bit how to get to know the tasks IDs, but first let's take a look at the help.
+To start tracking the task ID is a required argument, I'll show you in a bit how to get to know the task IDs, but first let's take a look at the help.

 ![](images/start_help.png)

 Nice, you can also set a *timebox* with the `--duration` flag!
 If you do so, Timerdo keeps running and a message will pop up when you are done.

-But How do I know my tasks IDs?!
+But How do I know my task IDs?!

 ## View